chianti-ga/botcore/README.md

 - **Database Support**: BotCore supports database interactions via Hibernate (SQLite), enabling easy data storage and retrieval for your bot's needs.
 - **Configurability**: This core integrates configuration via a .json file, see `Config`.
-- **Java 20 Compatibility**: Developed using Java 20 with the latest language features and improvements.
+- **Java 20 Compatibility**: Developed using Java 20 with the latest language features.
-- **Sentry and Webhook Error Reporting**: Implementation of Sentry and Discord webhook to report errors.
+- **Sentry and Webhook Error Reporting**: Implementation of Sentry and Discord webhook to report errors via Logback.

 ### Prerequisites